ZsemberiDaniel/facebook_msg_parser/README.md

 ##### Commands
   * **write**: by itself it's not interpreted
     * *-d*: the dates of the emojis are written out as well (if it makes sense to write them out)
+  * **filter**: works just like the filter command in the chat data console.
   * **top**: pipes top emojis per participant forward
     * *-c [count]*: how many emojis to forward
+  * **overtime**: pipe forward the emojis/emotions overtime.
+That means which was the top emoji in a given month over the period, when the chat was active.
+    * *-t*: if you want emotions instead of emojis with this switch.
+    * *-m*: if you want the time period (for which we check the top) to be one month, add this switch.

 # How the code works
 MVC approach was used for dividing the code into parts.